July 24, Yondaime Year 5

 Genma and Raidou shared a speaking glance, and refused to give statistics on their own hospitalization rate.

 Kakashi returned with four rabbits and a faint smell of ozone.
 Ryouma dragged back under the tarp shortly after, muddy to the knees, to report he’d set up tents and dug a latrine pit.
-Only Ushio pointed out that it looked like he’d also fallen in.
+Only Ushiro pointed out that it looked like he’d also fallen in.

 The rain slackened.
 Downpour became drizzle, and then merely steam rising from wet vegetation and overheated bodies.
 A few venturesome mosquitos buzzed.
 Ryouma pulled his shirt back on.